petarjs/reqs-lang/README.md

 I don't think there should be hard rules about indentation.
 Use whatever feels right.
 The example above is what feels right to me.

 ## Elements

+### Project description

+At the very top of the file, you can add info about the project, enclosed in `---`.
+Standard things to list are the project name, description, any links (like link to github repo), list of members, list of milestones.

 ### Milestones